Website Verification - Filters

 Pages with spelling errors:

 Lists pages with spelling errors.
-Clicking on the plus by the filter's name
+Clicking on the plus sign by a filter's

-expands the words list if more than one misspelled word has been found.
+name expands the words list to reveal if more than one misspelled word has

 To locate a selected error in the web page file, click on the misspelled word

-below the filter name, then double-click on the URL in the frame to the right
+below the filter name, double-click on the URL in the frame to the right, and

-and then click on the Spell Checker tab in the frame at the bottom.
-That will
+then click on the Spell Checker tab in the frame at the bottom.
+This displays

 Directory tree: